2020 Campeonato Carioca

 The 2020 Campeonato Carioca de Futebol was the 117th edition of the top division of football in the state of Rio de Janeiro.
 The competition was organized by FERJ.
 It began on 22 December 2019 and ended on 15 July 2020.
 On 16 March 2020, FERJ suspended the Campeonato Carioca indefinitely due to the coronavirus pandemic in Brazil.
 The tournament resumed behind closed doors on 18 June 2020.

 Flamengo, the defending champions, successfully defended their title after defeating Fluminense 3–1 on aggregate to win their 36th Campeonato Carioca title.

-Champions Flamengo, runners-up Fluminense, Taça Independência winners Volta Redonda, Torneio Extra winners Boavista and Torneio Extra runners-up Madureira qualified for 2021 Copa do Brasil.
-The top three teams not competing in any level of the national Campeonato Brasileiro, Boavista, Madureira and Bangu, qualified for the 2021 Campeonato Brasileiro Série D.
+Taça Independência winners Volta Redonda, Torneio Extra winners Boavista and Torneio Extra runners-up Madureira qualified for 2021 Copa do Brasil.
+Since the Campeonato Carioca champion Flamengo and runner-up Fluminense both qualified for the 2021 Copa do Brasil through the 2020 Brasileirão, their Campeonato Carioca berths went to the next-best teams, Botafogo and Vasco da Gama.
+The top three teams not competing in any level of the national Campeonato Brasileiro, Bangu, Boavista and Madureira, qualified for the 2021 Campeonato Brasileiro Série D.